 - Level Design I

 Students will explore level design theory and techniques and develop a working level concept in using traditional methods.
 Students will also be encouraged to develop environments using developer tools.
 Design and playability will be key to a successful final project.
 By the end of the term, students will develop a simple working level to be presented to their classmates and instructor for review.

 - Environmental Modeling III

 This advanced studio course explores the design and development of 3D environmental modeling and design.
-Students will work with a pre developed concept and follow the required specifications and concept are to develop professional environments and then translate their research into producing dynamic environments.
+Students will work with a pre-developed concept and follow the required specifications to develop professional environments and then translate their research into producing dynamic environments.
 Students will also learn to consider staging, atmosphere, and environmental mood to enhance the professional look of the environment.
-Topical coverage includes effective advanced environment design, composition, matte painting (fundamentals) action, and strategies for creating a professional demo presentation.
+Topical coverage includes effective advanced environment design, composition, matte painting (fundamentals) action and strategies for creating a professional demo presentation.
 The final goal of this course is to explore environmental demo reel options.

 This course explores the advanced process of preparing the setup of a character model for advanced animation of characters.
 The course will take the students through the steps of character modeling and animation with a focus on the rigging of the characters.
-Students will learn how to prepare and set up character rigs, bind structures to geometry, and work with meshes and armature.
-Students will learn to rig facial expressions and lip movement as well as rigging and animating armature Topical coverage includes joint orientation and preparing skeletons, rigs, inverse kinematics, facial rigging, armature, binding structures to geometry meshes.
+Students will learn how to prepare and setup character rigs, bind structures to geometry and work with meshes and armature.
+Students will learn to rig facial expressions and lip movement as well as rigging and animating armature.
+Topical coverage includes joint orientation and preparing skeletons, rigs, inverse kinematics, facial rigging, armature, binding structures to geometry and meshes.